paz-sh/paz-scheduler/docs/api-blueprint.md

 ## Latest Config [/config/{name}/version/latest]

-Retrieve the lastest config of the service that the scheduler has deployed.
+Retrieve the latest config of the service that the scheduler has deployed.

 ### Retrieve the latest config for a service [GET]